 After about five minutes fish out the mushrooms and use the water to boil noodles.
 The mushrooms will have flavored the water and given it a nice orange hue.
 This will transfer to your pasta.
 Cook until not quite al dente.
 When draining the noodles do not discard all of the water.
 Reserve a quarter cup of this liquid; you will need it later.

 Add the pasta, peas if desired, and ¼ cup of the water you saved after boiling the spaghetti.
 Stir it all together, cooking for about a minute.
-Continue stirring as you sprinkle in the grated pecorino and a bit more black pepper, coating the noodles evenly with cheese.
+Add the cooked, chopped bacon and continue stirring as you sprinkle in the grated pecorino and a bit more black pepper, coating the noodles evenly with cheese.

 Remove the pan from the heat.
 Stir in the beaten eggs; keep them moving so the spaghetti becomes coated with a cheesy sheen of eggs, cooked by the hot pasta.
 You want a slick coating, not scrambled eggs.
 The key is to stir briskly, keep the eggs moving through the mixture.
 If you are using cast iron, you may want to wait just a moment for this step so the noodles, not the pan are heating the eggs.